-- 1. Organoid harvest - Discard the medium and slowly add pre-chilled Organoid Wash Buffer to the wells (PBS containing 1% antibiotics can also be used). - 1) Pipet Matrigel/Organoid/Medium mixture up and down to release organoid from the Matrigel.
+- 1. Organoid harvest - 1) Discard the medium and slowly add pre-chilled Organoid Wash Buffer to the wells (PBS containing 1% antibiotics can also be used). - 2) Pipet Matrigel/Organoid/Medium mixture up and down to release organoid from the Matrigel.

-Note: If finding that organoids are attached to the wall, scrape the organoid off with a pipette tip.
+\Note: If finding that organoids are attached to the wall, scrape the organoid off with a pipette tip.

-2) Transfer the mixture to a new 15 mL tube and add Organoid Wash Buffer to make up the volume to

-3) Place the tubes in -20°C for 6 min or 4°C for 30 min.
+- 3) Transfer the mixture to a new 15 mL tube and add Organoid Wash Buffer to make up the volume to 12 mL. - 4) Place the tubes in -20°C for 6 min or 4°C for 30 min.

-Note: Brief periods of low temperature do not affect the activity of organoids, and Matrigel can also be removed by taking advantage of the properties of Matrigel dissolving at low temperatures.
+\Note: Brief periods of low temperature do not affect the activity of organoids, and Matrigel can also be removed by taking advantage of the properties of Matrigel dissolving at low temperatures.

-Centrifuge at 300 g or 1500 rpm for 5 min, and discard the supernatant.
+5) Centrifuge at 300 g or 1500 rpm for 5 min, and discard the supernatant.

-2. Organoid cryopreservation
+2. Organoid dissociation